fracpete/requests4j/README.md

   a Weka zip file and streams the downloaded file straight to disk
 * [DownloadWekaAsStream](src/main/java/com/github/fracpete/requests4j/examples/DownloadWekaAsStream.java) -- downloads
   a Weka zip file to a supplied output stream.
+* [WebHook](src/main/java/com/github/fracpete/requests4j/examples/Webhook.java) -- sends a POST request
+  to [https://webhook.site] and outputs the response.
+You need to supply the API key as first argument (which you get by visiting the site).

 ## Maven